chalasr/L5-blogCreator/readme.md

-# Simple Laravel 5 Blog with Markdown support CONFLICT
+#LO  Simple Laravel 5 Blog with Markdown support CONFLICT

 This is a simple blog built with Laravel 5.
 It has an admin panel to peform CRUD operations (add new posts, update posts and delete posts).
 It also contains markdown parser so that post body can be easily formatted using markdown syntax.
 We use unique slug to make SEO friendly URLs.